buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/02-The FMG JSON File.md

 	2. Line 7: `{thisCampaignPath}` - the path to your Campaign's data within the vault.
 It should start with `01-Campaigns`.
 	3. Line 8: `{thisCampaignShortCode}` - the shortcode you created when you created the Campaign.
 	4. In case you didn't write that info down, all 3 of the above pieces of info can be found in a note called: `"{thisCampaign} Home"`
+	5. Update the value for `thisMapType`.
+This is used to help define the nature of the map you are importing.
+While you _can_ enter any text in this field, here are the valid values that have been coded into this vault:
+		   - "Planet"
+		   - "Continent"
+		   - "Island"
+	Because FMG can't really combine maps, `thisMapType` will allow you to merge the info from more than one map here in your vault.
+It's not a perfect solution, but if you are creating multiple maps, this will allow you to be able to work with more than one map's information.
-	5. Line 9: `{FMGDropboxLink}` - *(pickup here if you used the FMG JSON Helper Script from the new campaign's home page)* There is a cool feature on the FMG map you've created, where you can choose to save your map to your Dropbox and then FMG will create a link to this file.
+	6. Line 9: `{FMGDropboxLink}` - *(pickup here if you used the FMG JSON Helper Script from the new campaign's home page)* There is a cool feature on the FMG map you've created, where you can choose to save your map to your Dropbox and then FMG will create a link to this file.
 This allows access directly to your FMG map by anyone show has the link and is code into the templates for this import so you will have location-specific links directly to the places on your FMG map in the notes. [^1]
-	6. Line 23: Put the name of your `FMGJSON` file in place of `path_to_your_existing_FMGjson_file.json`
+	7. Line 23: Put the name of your `FMGJSON` file in place of `path_to_your_existing_FMGjson_file.json`
-	7. Line 30: Edit the value of `path_to_your_output_FMGjson_file.json` with the name you wish to use for output.
+	8. Line 30: Edit the value of `path_to_your_output_FMGjson_file.json` with the name you wish to use for output.
 I usually use the exported `FMGJSON` file name and add `-MODDED` or `-forIMPORT` to the end.
 5. Save these changes _without_ messing up the formatting of those lines.
 6. Run the script (using Python) and it will create the output file in the same folder.[^2]
 7. The MODDED JSON file will now be the file you use for the import process in the next step.